-Later that night, I would learn that my ex-boyfriend — a man who had already held me against the wall by my neck when he thought I wasn’t listening properly, and who had shattered a window throwing a baseball at me — had taken all of my money and had somehow managed to add himself as a secondary user on my credit card and had taken all of my money.
+Later that night, I would learn that my ex-boyfriend — a man who had already held me against the wall by my neck when he thought I wasn’t listening properly, and who had shattered a window throwing a baseball at me — had somehow managed to add himself as a secondary user on my credit card and had taken all of my money.

 It wasn’t the first time this happened.
 My ex had used my money to keep me from going out with my friends or going home to see my family.
-There was another time he had told me that my credit score (a number that I didn’t even know existed) was so low that, “No one but me would trust you with money.”
+There was another time he had told me that my credit score was so low that, “No one but me would trust you with money.”

 I believed him and let this cycle continue for far too long.
 But this time, when I felt emotionally ready to move on, everything I'd worked for was gone.
 Not only had my abusive relationship left me scarred, but it had also left me with deep financial damage that I’m still wading through nearly eight years later.